Heresy in the Catholic Church

-Heresy in the Catholic Church means "the obstinate denial or obstinate doubt after the reception of baptism of some truth which is to be believed by divine and Catholic faith..."
-The term "heresy" connotes both a choice and the thing chosen.
+Heresy is defined by the Catholic Church as "the obstinate denial or obstinate doubt after the reception of baptism of some truth which is to be believed by divine and Catholic faith".
+The term heresy connotes both the belief in itself, and the attitude towards said belief.

 Definition and characteristics

 Definition

 Heresy has a specific meaning in the Catholic Church when it applies to someone's belief.
 There are four elements which constitute a person's formal heresy: